iisys-sns/vad/README.md

 Other VPN providers or self-hosted VPNs are not directly supported, but you can integrate them manually.
 You will need two things for this:

-1. A WireGuard server list from the provider, in which each server has at least one IP address and a public key.
+1. A WireGuard relay/server list from the provider, in which each relay has at least one IP address and a public key.
-   But it's a bit more complicated than that, because at the moment the structure of the server list has to match that of Mullvad.
+   But it's a bit more complicated than that, because at the moment the structure of the relay list has to match that of Mullvad.
    But if you have such a list, you can put it under `/etc/vad/<provider>.json`.
 1. You need to generate a key pair and upload the public key to the provider to get access via their (web) interface.
    You also need to know your default IP address and the provider's DNS server.
 Then you can add the following